cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

     like a duck, swims like a duck, and quacks like a duck, then it's probably a duck." for example, You aren't sure whether he likes you?
 Just use the duck test—if he's showing you all the signs of being interested, then he most likely is.

+#.
+Murphy's Law

+    a supposed law of nature, expressed in various humorous popular sayings, to the effect that anything that can go wrong will go wrong.

+#.
+Superposition principle

+    In physics and systems theory, the superposition principle, also known as superposition property, states that, for all linear systems, the net response at a given place and time caused by two or more stimuli is the sum of the responses which would have been caused by each stimulus individ.